 You can’t get support when you need it

 Technological difficulties are inevitable, but if you can’t get support when you need it, it may be time to switch POS systems.
-In addition to the outstanding features that KORONA POS offers, what makes the software and service unique is our support team dedicated to assisting you at every step of your onboarding process.
+In addition to the outstanding features that KORONA POS offers, what makes the service unique is our support team dedicated to assisting you at every step of your onboarding process.
 The KORONA POS support team will help you with demo training, phone, email, and chat support, installation assistance, and 24/7 support for emergencies.

 Some POS software vendors charge extra fees for product support, but KORONA POS offers 24/7 support and services by highly trained product specialists at no additional cost.

 “I like that it’s cloud-based, I like that it’s so customizable and that the support is available 24/7 to help with any issues.
 They are all very knowledgeable” says Richard D, a retail store owner who uses KORONA POS.
+(Hear from more here!)

 The POS system does not allow you to market effectively to customers